dashakrolik/transavia-fe-assignment/README.md

 ## Folder structure
 - pages: contains pages of the app
+- helpers: contains a helper function for date formatting
 - shared: components that are shared across the app to avoid duplication (Autocomplete) and components that should be separate for separation of concerns (list item, and list item container)
 - mock-data: contains the mock json responses
 - tests: unit tests